Overview of Security Concepts and Architecture

 SAP BTP SecuritySAP BTP Security RecommendationsSAP BTP Security (Community)

-SAP BTP provides a range of platform services that your CAP applications can utilize to meet production-grade security requirements.
-To ensure the security of your CAP applications, it's crucial to comply with the service level agreement (SLA) of these platform services.
+SAP BTP provides a range of platform services that your CAP applications can use to meet production-grade security requirements.
+To ensure the security of your CAP applications, comply with the service level agreement (SLA) of these platform services.
 As the provider of the application, you play a key role in meeting these requirements by correctly configuring and using these services.

 SAP BTP services and the underlying platform infrastructure hold various certifications and attestations, which can be found under the naming of SAP Cloud Platform in the SAP Trust Center.

 The CAP framework offers flexible APIs that you can integrate with various services, including your custom services.
-If you replace platform services with your custom ones, it's important to ensure that the service level agreements (SLAs) CAP depends on are still met.
+If you replace platform services with your custom ones, ensure that the service level agreements (SLAs) CAP depends on are still met.

 The most important services for security offered by the platform: